 Waded is a Licensed Professional Counselor in the State of Pennsylvania.
 She is a Licensed Clinical Psychologist in her home country of Ecuador.
 She received her graduate degree in Mental Health Counseling from Kutztown University.
 She has worked as a Mobile Therapist for children providing home and community services.
 In addition to her career in private practice, she works as a professional counselor for a Community-Based Agency.
 Waded has experience working with a variety of mental health diagnoses that include Generalized Anxiety, Depression, Bipolar Disorder, ADD, and trauma.

-Waded focuses on building insight in order to create self-awareness, personal improvement and growth.
+Waded focuses on building insight in order to create self-awareness, personal improvement, and growth.
 Her approachability and openness to the human experience fosters a safe and accepting environment.
 She uses a humanistic, person-centered approach, while also utilizing mindfulness and sensorimotor techniques.
-Waded is bilingual in Spanish and English, and especially enjoys providing counseling to Latin American and Hispanic community members as a proud bicultural practitioner of compassion.
+Waded is bilingual in Spanish and English, and especially enjoys providing counseling and therapy to Latin American and Hispanic community members as a proud bicultural practitioner of compassion.

 Ann Goodrich, LCSW

 Ann is a Licensed Clinical Social Worker (LCSW) in the states of Pennsylvania and New York.
 She earned both her Bachelor's and Master's Degrees from Adelphi University in 2012.
 Ann went back to school to pursue a career in social work after raising her children.